2018 Bangladesh road-safety protests: International response

 The United Nations expressed concern for the safety of Bangladeshi children and young people in the protests.
 The US Embassy in Dhaka issued a statement condemning the actions taken against the student protesters.
 London-based Save the Children urged the government to meet the demands of the students and to ensure the safety of the protesting students.
-The High Commission of Canada to Bangladesh also expressed Canada's concern for the safety of the students exercising their rights and called for action against "those violating these democratic rights".
 Amnesty International also released a statement, calling for the release of activist and photographer Shahidul Alam and for an end to the crackdown on student protesters.
 Similarly, PEN International issued a statement demanding the immediate release of the photographer.
-Indian writer Arundhati Roy, Canadian author Naomi Klein, American writer philosopher Noam Chomsky and Indian intellectual Vijay Prashad also demanded immediate release of photographer Alam in a joint statement.
+Indian writer Arundhati Roy, Canadian author Naomi Klein, American writer philosopher Noam Chomsky and Indian intellectual Vijay Prashad also demanded immediate release of photographer Shahidul Alam in a joint statement.
 RSF urged the government to protect those involved in the freedom of the press.
 Swedish Foreign Affairs Minister Margot Wallström voiced her concern regarding the violent scenes witnessed in Dhaka and called for the respect of the right to peacefully protest.
 The European Union also expressed concern over the attacks on students and journalists.
 New York-based Human Rights Watch criticised the Bangladesh government for "unlawfully attacking" student protesters and locking up people for "peaceful criticism".